Americans Abroad · 2026 Edition

 Not another generic expat blog.

 Most expat content is repurposed, outdated, and written by people who've never filed a Form 8621 or dealt with a FATCA bank rejection.
+These guides are orientation documents — research, verified figures, and the right questions to bring to your licensed professionals.

 📅